Beaconss/Chip-8_interpreter/README.md

 This is a barebones Chip-8 interpreter, these are the specifics:
 - To run a rom you have to open the executable through the terminal and provide the path to the desired rom as a command line argument
 - Audio is implemented
-- It runs at 600hz
+- It runs at 600 instructions per second

 ## Third-Party Licenses